Qiskit/qiskit/CONTRIBUTING.md

 ### Choose an issue to work on
 Qiskit terra uses the following labels to help non-maintainers find issues best suited to their interests and experience level:

-* [good first issue](https://github.com/Qiskit/qiskit-terra/issues?q=is%3Aopen+is%3Aissue+label%3A%22good+first+issue%22) - these issues are typically the simplest available to work on, perfect for newcomers
+* [good first issue](https://github.com/Qiskit/qiskit-terra/issues?q=is%3Aopen+is%3Aissue+label%3A%22good+first+issue%22) - these issues are typically the simplest available to work on, perfect for newcomers.
+They should already be fully scoped, with a clear approach outlined in the descriptions
-* [help wanted](https://github.com/Qiskit/qiskit-terra/issues?q=is%3Aopen+is%3Aissue+label%3A%22help+wanted%22) - these issues are potentially low priority work that core maintainers may not have capacity to work on.
-They are generally more complex than good first issues, a great option for experienced contributors looking for something a bit more challenging
+* [help wanted](https://github.com/Qiskit/qiskit-terra/issues?q=is%3Aopen+is%3Aissue+label%3A%22help+wanted%22) - these issues are generally more complex than good first issues.
+They typically cover work that core maintainers don't currently have capacity to implement and may require more investigation/discussion.
+These are a great option for experienced contributors looking for something a bit more challenging
 * [short project](https://github.com/Qiskit/qiskit-terra/issues?q=is%3Aopen+is%3Aissue+label%3A%22short+project%22) - these issues are bigger pieces of work that require greater time commitment.
 Good options for hackathons, internship projects etc.

 ### Pull request checklist